mszegedy/plea/story/ch-7.md

 "What if," said Sofia slowly, "_I_ feel bad about it?
 And I want her to understand how badly she hurt _me?_"

-"Well, then," said Alexey, somewhah nonplussed, "_Tell_ her that.
+"Well, then," said Alexey, somewhat nonplussed, "_Tell_ her that.
 Directly.
 'You hurt me and I expect an apology.'
 Or something.
 There are many words in the Russian language to express such a thing."

 "...and if I _want_ to just hurt her instead?
 As payback?"